Visiting Bali Swing

 Note: I went to the swing in March of 2018.
 Prices can, of course, change at any time.
 Check out their official website here before visiting Bali Swing to be completely certain of the price.

 Aside from the bali swing, an entrance ticket also allows you a free tasting of a variety of their different teas and coffee.
 I’m not a coffee drinker but their teas were definitely delicious.
 There were SO MANY to choose from.
 What’s really cool is each tea/coffee is organic and is used for different parts of your body.
 Some are suggested for stomach problems, people with cancer, etc. Be sure to read the information book they give you about each tea or coffee.

 They do a type of “coffee tour.”
 Like I said, I don’t like coffee so I didn’t personally do this but it is offered to you at the beginning when you first walk in.
 I was told by a couple I met that the coffee is made from the poop of a luwak cat.
 Yup…. poop.
 Which is exactly why I didn’t feel too bad that I missed the tour.
 BUT, tons of people on the island love the coffee.
 So who knows… maybe you can try it and love it too!

 Let’s face it…. they made this place for all the girls who want to look cool on Instagram (yeah yeah I’m a little guilty).
-That’s where these bird’s nest come in.
-There are two nests that you can take pictures in.
+That’s where these bird nests come in.
+There are two nests that you can take pictures in with the $15 USD entrance fee.
 They both require you climbing up ladders with the help of some of the staff there.
 Whoever is working will take a bunch of pictures of you and it’s included in the price of your swing ticket… and don’t worry, they’ve taken so many pictures to the point where they’ve become pros at getting the best shots!